 The Municipality has established internal audit office which monitors and ensures compliance of the Municipality to legislation and policy guidelines.
-An audit committee has been appointed to advise council on compliance and performance management issues.
+An audit committee was appointed in February 2017 to advise council on compliance and performance management issues.
 An internal audit charter was approved by the audit committee.